 So, it might be more appropriate to say the stopping time decreases by approximately 0.5 seconds.
 In fact, this is how derivatives are often used, to approximate a change in one quantity when another quantity changes.
+For example, if the force on the brakes increases 3 pounds (to 53 pounds), the stopping time decreases by approximately 30.5 = 1.5 seconds.
+(This would be the best approximation we could come up with based only on the derivative information.)

-If the cost of repairing the damage caused by a baseball hitting a parked car depends on the velocity at which the baseball hits the car, that is, C = f(v) where
+If the cost of repairing the damage caused by a baseball hitting a parked car depends on the velocity at which the baseball hits the car, that is, C = f(v) where v is the velocity of the baseball, in feet per second (ft/s),

-C is the repair cost, in dollars (\$) and v is the velocity of the baseball, in feet per second (ft/s),
+C is the repair cost, in dollars (\$) and